 Make Sauce – Add oyster sauce, fish sauce, soy sauce, sugar, vinegar, water, dark soy sauce, and black pepper into a small bowl.
 Mix well and set aside.

 Make Pad Kee Mao – Heat a large skillet over medium-high heat.
-When skillet is smoking hot, add 1 tablespoon vegetable oil and stirfry chicken for about 3 minutes.
+When the skillet is smoking hot, add 1 tablespoon vegetable oil and stirfry chicken for about 3 minutes.
 Add shrimp and 1 tablespoon of sauce and stir fry for about 2 minutes.
-Remove proteins from skillet.
-Adjust heat to high heat.
+Remove proteins from the skillet.
 Add remaining vegetable oil, garlic, and Thai chilies (if using) to the skillet and stir for about 15 seconds.
 Add vegetables to the skillet and stir-fry for about 2-3 minutes.
 Add rice noodles, cooked protein, and remaining sauce into the skillet and combine until noodles are coated in sauce.
 Turn off the heat and add Thai basil.
 Give one final toss and plate.

 - Substitute beef, pork, tofu, or any other protein for protein choices in this recipe.